 Over the years numerous studies have confirmed that prebiotics seem to have the predominant effect of increasing levels of friendly bacteria in the gut, particularly Bifidobacteria5,6,7.
 Given the wide range of individual variability, studies have not confirmed an exact rate of change of different genus and species in the gut when different types and amounts of prebiotics are taken.
 However, the overall consistent outcome from the clinical trials is that prebiotics have a positive impact on the gut microflora.
 We definitely do not see from the clinical research that levels of pathogens flourish to an unhealthy level, actually in most cases the overall pathogen load decreases.

-Finally, a theorised reason for the temporary symptoms (bloating & gas) experienced by some individuals, when they first take prebiotics, could be that in these cases there may be a lag time for the friendly bacteria levels to out-grow pathogen levels.
-Until a few days have passed and the friendly bacteria levels are well established, potentially some pathogens are also able to ferment on the FOS, giving the temporary side effects.
 Pathogenic bacteria produce more smelly gases (such as sulphur gases) which distend the abdomen much more than the gases produced by friendly bacteria (such as carbon dioxide).
-Without doubt once this short period of time has passed the FOS supplementation is very likely to give benefits for the individual e.g. more regular bowel movements and less bloating.
+However, once this short period of time has passed the FOS supplementation should bring benefits for the individual e.g. more regular bowel movements and less bloating.
 Studies have not proven this is the case, it is simply a theory at this stage.

 Enjoy this post?
 Read more here: